 - Utilize the Library Media Center‘s online resources or King County’s Library System (including free tutoring).

 - Balance is key!
 Be kind to yourself this quarter as you (and we all) are going through something totally new.
 If you want to talk to a counselor, check out Bellevue College’s Counseling Center – they have online sessions available.
+We have counselors who are fluent in Mandarin/Chinese, Spanish, and Vietnamese.

 - Check out the National Alliance on Mental Issues resource packet on mental health during COVID19.